 One of the most important symbols of the Ashanti is the golden stool.
 The golden stool has never been sat on by anyone, neither has it touched the ground.
 According to a legend, Okomfo Anokye a High Priest and one of the two chief founders of the Asante Confederacy, caused the stool to descend from the sky and land on the lap of the first Asante king, Osei Tutu.

-It is guarded with the utmost security and usually placed on animal skin or another stool.
-The golden stool which is said to represent the worship of ancestors, well-being, and the nation of Ashanti is only brought out during grand occasions.
+The stool value is further reinforced as it is guarded with the utmost security and usually placed on an animal skin or another stool.
+The golden stool which is said to represent the worship of ancestors and tending to their well-being.
+Moreso, in the Ashanti tribe, the stool is only brought out during grand occasions.

 Did You Know?

-- The Kente cloth which has becoming a popular fashion statement was once worn only by Ashanti kings and reserved only for joyous occasions.
+3. The Kente cloth which has become a popular fashion statement was once worn only by Ashanti kings and reserved only for joyous occasions.